tcltk/tcl/doc/markdown/abstract.md

 # Name

-oo::abstract - a class that does not allow direct instances of itself
+oo::abstract - A class that does not allow direct instances of itself

 # Synopsis